 \subsection{Comparison with Fine-tuning based Methods}

-To further evaluate the effectiveness of PCCL compared to MIM, we compare UNIV with PAD~\cite{zhang2023pad}, a fine-tuning adapter method based on the MIM pre-training paradigm.
-For a fair comparison, UNIV is pre-trained on a subset of PAD's dataset MSIP, containing only 46\% infrared images (selected from datasets with visible and infrared image pairs), and fine-tuned on the SODA-IR~\cite{li2020segmenting} and MFNet-IR~\cite{ha2017mfnet} datasets under the same experimental setup.
-Details can be found in Appendix~\ref{sec:app2}.
+To further evaluate the effectiveness of our fine-tuning strategy, we compare UNIV with PAD~\cite{zhang2023pad}, an adapter-based fine-tuning method built on MIM pre-training.
+For a fair comparison, UNIV is pre-trained on a subset of PAD’s MSIP dataset (only 46\% infrared images) and fine-tuned on SODA-IR~\cite{li2020segmenting} and MFNet-IR~\cite{ha2017mfnet} under the same settings.

-As shown in Table ~\ref{tab:finetune}, PAD with MAE backbone demonstrates that additional cross-domain pre-training is more effective than direct cross-domain fine-tuning or full pre-training from scratch.
-Our proposed PCCL paradigm outperforms both the baseline MCMAE~\cite{gao2022convmae} and PAD~\cite{zhang2023pad} in terms of segmentation mIoU on the SODA-IR and MFNet-IR datasets, demonstrating its superior ability to extract effective features from infrared images.
-Unlike MIM-based methods~\cite{liu2025infmae}, which focus solely on infrared features, lacking knowledge of object color and texture and only attending to brightness information, PCCL reuses knowledge from visible images and emphasizes cross-modal feature patch relationships, leading to more meaningful and discriminative feature extraction.
+As shown in \cref{tab:finetune}, PAD with an MAE backbone confirms that cross-domain pre-training is more advantageous than direct cross-domain fine-tuning or training from scratch.
+However, UNIV trained with our PCCL paradigm achieves higher mIoU than both the MCMAE baseline~\cite{gao2022convmae} and PAD, indicating that PCCL extracts more discriminative infrared semantic features.

+Crucially, the advantage of PCCL comes from constructing a unified feature space shared by visible and infrared modalities.
+Unlike MIM-based approaches~\cite{liu2025infmae}, which focus solely on domain-specific infrared cues—often limited to brightness and lacking color-texture semantics—PCCL explicitly aligns IR features with the richer semantic structure of visible features.
+This alignment retains the intrinsic inter-class geometry of the visible modality and transfers it to infrared representations.
+As a result, in the reconstructed unified space, UNIV preserves strong inter-class separability for infrared features, enabling more effective downstream fine-tuning even with limited IR data.